-Hercules [3] is a distributed in-memory storage system based on the key/value Memcached database [4].
-The distributed memory space can be used by the applications as a virtual storage device for I/O operations and has been specially adapted in this work for being used as in-memory shared storage for cloud infrastructures.
-Our solution relies on an improved version of Memcached servers, which provides an alternative storage solution to the default storage service.
+Hercules [4] is a distributed in-memory storage system based on the key/value Memcached database [5].
+The distributed memory space can be used by the applications as a virtual storage device for I/O operations and has been especially adapted in this work for being used as an in-memory shared storage for cloud infrastructures.
+Our solution relies on an improved version of Memcached servers, for offering an alternative storage solution to the default cloud storage service provided by Azure.

-As can be seen in the Figure 2, Hercules architecture has two levels: worker library and servers.
-On top is the worker user-level library with a layered design.
+As can be seen in the Figure 2, Hercules architecture has two main layers: front-end (worker library) and back-end (server layer).
+On top is the worker user-level library based on a layered design.
 Back-ends are based on the Memcached server, extending its functionality with persistence and tweaks.
 Main advantages offered by Hercules are: scalability, easy deployment, flexibility, and performance.